Noise Levels in North Broadway, Escondido, CA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of North Broadway

 Average noise levels for North Broadway residents, grouped by direction from the center of North Broadway.
-Western North Broadway carries the highest population-weighted average; Northern North Broadway carries the lowest.
-Just 14% of residents in Northern North Broadway live in blocks above the EPA's 55 dBA threshold, a third of the share in Western North Broadway.
+The highest population-weighted average is in southwestern North Broadway; the lowest is in northern North Broadway, where just 6% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Quiet office